mamba-org/gator/CONTRIBUTING.md

 - Conda or Mamba (v1.x) package manager.
 Mamba v2.x is not currently supported.

-> **Note**: Python, Node.js, and Yarn will be automatically installed when you create the development environment.
+> **Note**: Python, Node.js, and Yarn 3 will be automatically installed when you create the development environment.

 ### Project Structure

-This project uses Lerna (version 3.1.0) to manage multiple JavaScript/TypeScript packages in a monorepo structure.
+This project uses Lerna to manage multiple JavaScript/TypeScript packages in a monorepo structure.
 The main packages are:
 - `@mamba-org/gator-common`: Base components and models
 - `@mamba-org/gator-lab`: JupyterLab extension
 - `@mamba-org/navigator`: Standalone application